 - Eat a balanced diet

-Passing large, hard, or dry faeces might create an anal fissure if you are constipated.
+Passing large, hard, or dry feces might create an anal fissure if you are constipated.
 Constipation can be avoided by having a balanced diet that includes fruits and vegetables.
 Also, do not cut out all fat from your diet; fat and oil are good lubricants that keep your digestive system running smoothly.
 Remember to drink sufficient water to keep yourself hydrated.

 Lack of physical activity can cause constipation.
 To keep your digestive system working and in good shape, exercise for at least 30 minutes each day.
 Aim for 150 minutes each week or more.